Seraclin/cs370/README.md

 * A fearsome and mighty boss
 * He can emits his energy in 3 directions, hurting anything that touches it
 * He can summon his army of specters around him

+##Online
+The game uses Photon Network for online multiplayer and networking services.
+Photon is a plugin for Unity and the free version can hold up to 25 concurrent players.
+*Photon handles instantiation of gameobjects such as players, enemies, items, etc.
+*It remains unused for single player mode.